Breeds Category IconBreeds

 We aren’t sure when the fluffy GSD’s coat came around.

-These long coats were likely evolved and considered advantageous to protect them from below zero temperatures.
-The gene is deemed to be recessive in all modern Shepherds, being found in approximately 10% of the breed.
+These long coats were likely evolved and considered advantageous to protect them from below-zero temperatures.
+The long hair gene is deemed to be recessive in all modern Shepherds, being found in approximately 10% of the breed.

 Removing Long Coats From Breeding